rshuvalov/rshuvalov/README.md

 ## PERSONAL QUALITIES ##

-Nonconflicting, responsible, determined, always in touch, punctual, organized, have high learning abilities.
+Nonconflicting, responsible, determined, always in touch, punctual, organized, and have high learning abilities.

 <!--